kumarvis/General-Reading/Books/SummariesWithNotes/Book-DoEpicShit.md

 2. Ease the process
 3. Innovate

 ### 6.`Fear has led to more procrastination than laziness ever will.
 You don’t procrastinate because you are lazy.
-You procrastinate because you are scared.`
+You procrastinate because you are SCARED.`

 Personally I'm scared when I have to run my final code on a BIG dataset which leads to unnecessary Procrastination.
 Also if procrastinate early failure will be delayed resulting in buggy code.